-With 25 hours of tuition each week, a maximum class size of 11 students and a 20% cap of any nationality, Bucksmore Cambridge is an intensive English language course that immerses students aged 14-17 in the English language.
+With 25 hours of tuition each week and a maximum class size of 11 students, Bucksmore Cambridge is an intensive English language course that immerses students aged 14-17 in the English language.
 Combined with a fun-filled activity programme, the course is perfect for students who want to maximise their language knowledge away from a traditional summer boarding school environment.

 Welcome to Bucksmore English Language Summer Schools

 Clare College is the second oldest Cambridge University College.
 The beautiful First Court was built in 1326 before the college expanded across the River Cam.
 The main entrance to Clare is right next to King’s College Chapel and only a few metres from the main King’s Parade road.